MicrosoftDocs/sql-docs/docs/relational-databases/replication/tutorial-preparing-the-server-for-replication.md

 ## Prepare the Snapshot Folder
 In this section, you will learn to configure the snapshot folder that is used to create and store the publication snapshot.

-### To create a share for the snapshot folder and assign permissions
+### Create a share for the snapshot folder and assign permissions

 1. In Windows Explorer, navigate to the [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] data folder.
 The default location is C:\Program Files\Microsoft SQL Server\MSSQL.X\MSSQL\Data.